opencog/atomspace/opencog/opencl/README.md

 on the GPUs.
 It will work only if there is a copy of `hello.cl` in whatever directory that you are running `run-hello-world` from.

+The `opencog/opencl/scaffolding/run-hello-world` executable is similar to above; it performs a simple vector multiply.

 General reading
 ---------------